The Freedom of Information Act gives everyone the right to request written or recorded information held by Suffolk

-1. Information about services provided by Suffolk County Council are available on this website.
+1. Information about services provided by Suffolk County Council is available on this website.

 You may find the search facility at the top of the page useful.
 If you are unable to find the information you are looking for on our website, then please use the contact us page.

 2. Suffolk County Council is not responsible for every service in Suffolk.

 The district and borough councils run many services within Suffolk, including:

 - bin or refuse collections and brown bins